 tvOS is the operating system that runs the models of the Apple TV that have an App Store - that's the fourth-gen and 4K Apple TV models.
 It's the Apple TV's equivalent of iOS on the iPhone or macOS on the Mac; it manages the apps you can install on the device and offers various features of its own.

 Each version of tvOS is numbered to match the version of iOS it's based on, so the update launched in September 2018 was named tvOS 12, even though it was only the fourth full release.
-We're now looking ahead to 2019's update, which will be called tvOS 13 and is likely to be announced at WWDC 2019 on 3 June.
+We're now looking ahead to 2019's update, dubbed tvOS 13, which was revealed at WWDC 2019.
+While the company didn't give as much airtime to tvOS as other software updates, the few details revealed should excite Apple TV owners.

-In this article we will list the features we hope to see in the next version of tvOS as well as rounding up all the rumours, clues, hints and leaks relating to the Apple TV.
+In this article, we will list the confirmed features of tvOS 13 alongside the latest release date rumours.
 We'll also detail which Apple TV models will be able to run the update.

 If you're keen to get your hands on the update sooner than that, the tvOS (and other OSs) are available as part of a beta test program - with beta versions first available only to developers and then (with the exception of watchOS) as a public beta anyone can try out.

-The first developer beta of tvOS 13 is likely to be made available on 3 June after the WWDC keynote, there will be a delay until the first public beta becomes available, probably towards the end of June 2019.
+The first developer beta of tvOS 13 is now available to download, but there will be a delay before the first public beta becomes available, probably towards the end of June 2019.
 You can read about how to install the tvOS beta here.

 So, what new features has Apple got in store for tvOS 13?